Nerium: Ecology

 Some invertebrates are known to be unaffected by oleander toxins, and feed on the plants.
-Caterpillars of the polka-dot wasp moth (Syntomeida epilais) feed specifically on oleanders and survive by eating only the pulp surrounding the leaf-veins, avoiding the fibers.
+Caterpillars of the polka-dot wasp moth (Syntomeida epilais) feed specifically on oleanders and survive by eating only the pulp surrounding the leaf-veins, avoiding the fibres.
 Larvae of the common crow butterfly (Euploea core) and oleander hawk-moth (Daphnis nerii) also feed on oleanders, and they retain or modify toxins, making them unpalatable to potential predators such as birds, but not to other invertebrates such as spiders and wasps.

 The flowers require insect visits to set seed, and seem to be pollinated through a deception mechanism.
 The showy corolla acts as a potent advertisement to attract pollinators from a distance, but the flowers are nectarless and offer no reward to their visitors.
 They therefore receive very few visits, as typical of many rewardless flower species.
 Fears of honey contamination with toxic oleander nectar are therefore unsubstantiated.